cherianb59/Pico-MacroKeyboard-V2/README.md

 - Move the keys closer together, there is too much space in between all the keys, then make the whole pad smaller.
 - Recess the keys, they are too proud of the case
 - Move the pico to the underside of the board.
 The pico looks out of place, it can be moved to the underside without any PCB changes, the female headers just need to be put on the other side of the PCB.
 This would free up some space for at least another button on top
-- lower the macropad height and give it a slant such that the bottom row of keys are slightly lower than the top rows.
+- lower the macropad height and give it a slant such that the bottom row of keys are lower than the top rows.
 This along with recessing the keys will make the screen more visible.

 ## Introduction